 If you are exposed to COVID-19 after being boosted, CDC quarantine recommendations state that you should wear a mask around others for 10 days and test on day five.
 Regardless of vaccination status, if you test positive, you should stay home for five days and continue to wear a mask when you're around other people from day six onward.

 A booster can give you the protection you need against whatever COVID-19 variants you encounter.
-Even if you catch the virus, your risk of hospitalization or serious illness decreases substantially.
+Even if you catch the virus, your risk of hospitalization or serious illness decreases substantially when you are fully vaccinated.
 If you're ready to get boosted, chances are, you can find a location near you that can work you in soon, and all you'll need is your vaccination card and an ID to complete the process.

 - The Harvard Gazette: Omicron Optimism and Shift From Pandemic To Endemic